Skip to Content

 However, what they do have is a fitness center, steam room, and a sauna during the winter months.
 There is a place for campfires along the creek and an outdoor skating rink.

-This is more of a luxury stay so the nightly rate will be a minimum of $589 CAD and increases the better or bigger the room is.
+This is more of a luxury stay so the nightly rate averages about $589 CAD and increases the better or bigger the room is.

 12. Morant’s Curve